edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

 # Master Objectives (Internal Use - do not share with students - because it's a waste of time)

-* Yes
 * Expertly navigate the file system and terminal basics
 * Work independently or in a group on complex projects throughout the entire development lifecycle
 * Implement complex logical conditions to meet an objective.

 # Theme